-The Summer School at Hochschile Pforzheim University, Engineers Made in Germany (EMIG), combines technical coursework, language study, and cultural excursions to provide engineering students with a unique learning experience.
-Students will take three courses: a German language course, Production Management & Supply Chain Management, and Lecture Series Engienering in Manufacturing.
+The EMIG program combines technical coursework, language study, and cultural excursions to provide engineering students with a unique learning experience.
+Students will take three courses: a German language course, Production Management & Supply Chain Management, and Lecture Series Engineering in Manufacturing.
 The two technical courses have a focus on the German Automotive Industry.

 The Production Management & Supply Chain Management course covers three main topics:

 There are several areas covered in the Lecture Series Engineering in Manufacturing: Production Techniques in the German Automotive Industry, Management Skills in the German Automotive Industry, Laser Materials Processing in Automotive Production, Robotics in the Automotive Industry, Innovation Management in the Automotive Industry, Sustainable Mobility in the Automotive Sector, Intercultural Engineering, and Automotive Bus Systems.

 - Production Management in the German Automotive Industry

 - Supply Chain Management in the German Automotive Industry

 Summer: mid May - late June

 Refer to the program website for the specific dates, if available.

 Pforzheim is worth its weight in gold in every sense.
 With a population of 120.000 the city lies in the south-west of Germany, right in the heart of Europe – an extremely attractive location from both a commercial and geographical perspective.
 Known as the cradle of the German jewelry and watch-making industry Pforzheim has made its name throughout the world as the "City of Gold".
 70% of German jewelry originates from factories in Pforzheim – a seal of approval which guarantees top quality.